triforkamsterdam/BrightcenterSDK-Corona-2.0/README.md

 -`duration` should be the duration in seconds as an integer

 -`completionStatus` should be either "COMPLETED" or "INCOMPLETE", you can use controller.completionStatusComplete and controller.completionStatusIncomplete to make sure you send the right values

+###Opening the BrightcenterApp
+This function is not available yet!

 ###sidenotes